drupalprojects/memcache/README.txt

 ## Memcached PECL Extension Support

+The Drupal memcache module supports both the memcache and the memcached PECL extensions.
+If both extensions are installed the older memcache extension will be used by default.
+If you'd like to use the newer memcached extension remove the memcache extension from your system or configure settings.php to force your website to use the newer extension:
+  $conf['memcache_extension'] = 'memcached';

-The Drupal memcach modules supports both the memcache and the memcached PECL extensions.
-If you install the newer memcached extension, it will be used by default.
-This new extension backends to libmemcached and allows you to use some of the newer advanced features in memcached 1.4.
-We highly recommend that you test with both PECL extensions to determine which is a better fit for your infrastructure.
+The newer memcached PECL extension uses libmemcached on the backend and allows you to use some of the newer advanced features in memcached 1.4.
+It is highly recommended that you test with both PECL extensions to determine which is a better fit for your infrastructure.
+CAUTION: There have been performance and functionality regressions reported when using the memcached extension.

 NOTE: It is important to realize that the memcache php.ini options do not impact the memcached extension, this new extension doesn't read in options that way.